 7 Layer Mexican Bean Dip is a go to meal in our house - served with tortilla chips or flour tortillas.
-It is served at every party we host and there is never a drop left!
-It is also an excellent make ahead recipe that I love to freeze and pop in the oven when we have company or a party.
+This simple recipe is also served at every party we host and there is never a drop left!
+It is an excellent make ahead recipe that I love to freeze and pop in the oven when we have company or a party.

 This dish serves about 8-12 people.
 I like to prepare it in small 2 cup oven safe bowls and freeze them for easy meals.
 Then I pop them in the oven and viola, dinner is served.
 Can't beat that.
 Be sure to read the cooks notes for variations and make ahead directions.

 With love from our kitchen table to yours!
 XO

 RECIPE AT BOTTOM

 Do you ❤ love ❤ TSRI?
 Don't miss another recipe.
 Click here to Subscribe to The Slow Roasted Italian by Email and receive new recipes in your inbox every day!

 Check out more of our favorite appetizer recipes below.
 Click the link or the image to open in a new window and scroll to the bottom of the new page to see the recipe.

 Jalapeño Popper Cheesy Pretzel Bombs are a soft and chewy pretzel poppers stuffed with ooey gooey cheese, crispy bacon and spicy jalapeños.
 This scrumptious recipe is like nothing you have ever eaten before.

 A hot dog baked right inside a soft beer pretzel makes these the tastiest and easiest homemade pretzel dogs you will ever eat!
 Ready in just 35 minutes you can enjoy these any night.
 They are a great make ahead recipe and they freeze well too.
 Just thaw and pop them in a 350°F oven until warm, about 5-8 minutes.